 The 50% Joint and Survivor Pension provides you with monthly payments as long as you live.
-If you die before the Spouse to whom you were married on your Annuity Starting Date half the amount you were receiving monthly will continue to be paid to your Spouse as long as he or she lives.
+If you die before the Spouse to whom you were married on your Annuity Starting Date-half the amount you were receiving monthly will continue to be paid to your Spouse as long as he or she lives.
 After your Spouse dies, no further benefits will be paid.
 Because this pension is paid over two lifetimes instead of one, there is an actuarial reduction in the amount that is paid to you during your lifetime.
+The actuarial reduction is based on your age and your Spouse's age.